-Bouwman et al. (2002) reviewed published literature at that time on NH3 volatilization from fertilizers and manures as a basis for estimating the contribution of agriculture to global emissions.
+Bouwman et al. (2002) reviewed published literature at that time on NH3 volatilisation from fertilizers and manures as a basis for estimating the contribution of agriculture to global emissions.
 Although their data are not ideal for our current purpose, some general points emerge.
-First, based on about 150 publications, they concluded that laboratory measurements of NH3 volatilization gave values that were 47%-64% higher than field measurements.
+First, based on about 150 publications, they concluded that laboratory measurements of NH3 volatilisation gave values that were 47-64% higher than field measurements.
 This is almost certainly because the commonly used laboratory techniques involve air being forced through an incubation vessel, removing NH3 from the soil atmosphere and stimulating further emission by altering equilibria in soil solution.
 Second, they concluded that the overall mean emissions factors were 18.7% of N applied for ammonium sulphate and 21% for urea, based on 86 data points.
 The corresponding median values were 11.2% and 14%, respectively.
-Third, their review showed an effect 4 WILEY SoilUse and Management SOCIE SOCIE of soil pH, with EF increasing from 15% of N applied for soils with pH \leq 5.5 to around 20% for soil with pH > 7.5.
-However, it should be emphasized that these latter values are means for all forms of N fertilizer, not specifically ammonium sulphate.
+Third, their review showed an effect of soil pH, with EF increasing from 15% of N applied for soils with pH $\leq$ 5.5 to around 20% for soil with pH> 7.5.
+However, it should be emphasised that these latter values are means for all forms of N fertilizer, not specifically ammonium sulphate.

-On the basis of a meta-analysis of >800 publications concerning N fertilizer management, Pan et al. (2016) concluded that NH3 volatilization averaged 74% less from non-urea based fertilizers compared to urea, though this is not in agreement with the findings of Bouwman et al. (2002).
+On the basis of a meta-analysis of >800 publications concerning N fertilizer management, Pan et al. (2016) concluded that $NH_3$ volatilisation averaged 74% less from non-urea based fertilizers compared to urea, though this is not in agreement with the findings of Bouwman et al. (2002).
 However, Pan et al. (2016) did not explicitly identify losses from ammonium sulphate.